nhalt007/rename_onedrive_content/README.md

 # Rename OneDrive Content (Bash)

-This bash script renames folders and files to match the lowercase and '_' naming convention.
+This bash script renames folders and files to match the lowercase and underscore naming convention.
 It's useful for standardizing file names, especially when working with systems that are case-sensitive or have specific naming requirements.

 Example: "Example Project 1" -> "example_project_1"